 The client is requesting that an array of extended attributes be applied to the file that is being created.
+The server MUST ignore this Create Context for requests to open an existing file, a pipe, or a printer.
 This create context can be combined with any of those listed here except SMB2\CREATE\DURABLE\HANDLE\RECONNECT.